achabotl/pambox/docs/central/index.rst

 The :mod:`~pambox.central` regroups what is *not* considered to be part of the outer, middle, or inner ear.
-It's rather broad concept that can be refined in later versions.
+It's a rather broad concept.

 It contains: